thomasysun/FLFOSR_paper/README.md

 ### Code

-The code folder contains necessary files to fit the FLFOSR model and reproduce the results in the paper
+The code folder contains necessary files to fit the FLFOSR model and reproduce the results in the paper.

+Please run the following files to produce results in the paper:
 * `./code/flfosr_act.R` produces results in the application section.
 * `./code/flfosr_sims.R` produces results in the simulations section.

+The folder also includes the following:
 * `./code/flfosr1.R` code for fitting FLFOSR model.
 * `./code/gen_flfosr.R` code that generates simulated longitudinal functional data for simulations.
 * `./code/helper_functions.R` miscellaneous helper functions.